AlohaLuo/gnbsim-backup/README.md

       ```
       it means that the module is present in your system.
 You may also want to try `modinfo gtp`.
       Otherwise, you need to install the GTP kernel module by following instructions here: https://osmocom.org/projects/openggsn/wiki/Kernel_GTP
   - If you would like to use 'Raspberry Pi' to run gnbsim, Kernel Compiling is required for activating GTP kernel module (gtp.ko).

 * running free5gc somewhere.
   - subscriber has been registered by free5gc web console.
-  - change 'ngapIPList' to external ip address in 'amfcfg.conf'
+  - change 'ngapIPList' to external ip address in `config/amfcfg.conf`.
+    ```
+        ngapIpList:
+          #- 127.0.0.1
+          - 192.168.1.17      # extern IP address fot N1/N2 address.
+    ```
+  - change 'gtpu.addr' to external ip address in `src/upf/build/config/upfcfg.yaml`.
+    ```
+      gtpu:
+        #- addr: 127.0.0.8
+        - addr: 192.168.1.18  # external IP address for GTP-U (N3) address.
+    ```
+  - [free5gc/free5gc](https://github.com/free5gc/free5gc) v3.0.4 is used in my test environment.

 ### Installing and testing